 The global pandemic is changing nearly every aspect of our lives.
 In the world of Arts & Letters, I’m especially concerned about the small, independent bookshops across our country that face many challenges to begin with.
 Some, like The Town Book Store in my hometown of Westfield, NJ, are offering online & phone ordering, with curbside pick-up.
-With so many local libraries shuttered during the pandemic, please fill your need for new books by buying them at local independent shops, if that’s an option.
+With so many local libraries shuttered or restricted during the pandemic, please fill your need for new books by buying them at local independent shops, if that’s an option.

-I’m hoping that one positive from the new rules of social distancing and the cancellation of events and team sports will be a great return to Reading as a favored pastime.
+I’m hoping that one positive from the new rules of social distancing and the cancellation of in-person events and so many sports will be a great return to Reading as a favored pastime.

-To do my part, I’ll be posting FREE FICTION on my website several times a week.
+To do my part, I’ll be posting FREE FICTION on my website.
 As the author of short fiction (and very short fiction), I’m happy to share these stories in the hope that they give their readers a few minutes of distraction, if not entertainment, from all the somber news of the day.

 Here are a few stories I hope you’ll enjoy.
 I’d love to hear from you.
 Email me at email@example.com.